-- [1] CL = Centerline (of street) - [2] Urban = blocks on which the mean lot width of all fronting lots is 60 feet or less - [3] Suburban = blocks on which the mean lot width of all fronting lots is more than 60 feet and less than 150 feet - [4] Rural = blocks on which the mean lot width of all fronting lots is 150 feet or more - B. Mid-block pedestrian connections must be located within 200 feet of the actual mid-point between intersecting streets and be in the form of a sidewalk, shared-use path, alley or similar alternative that provides ADA-compliant connection that minimizes out-of-direction nonmotorized travel. - c.
-The planning commission is authorized to approve exceptions to the street spacing and mid-block connection regulations of this section, in accordance with the modification procedures of 10-070.
-In order to approve such modifications, decision-making bodies must determine that the general modification approval criteria are met and that topography, natural resources (e.g., wetlands, woodlands, floodplains, wildlife habitats), existing development or other physical constraints make shorter block lengths or midblock connections undesirable or impractical or that it is unreasonable to impose otherwise applicable street spacing and mid-block connection regulations based on the existing pattern of development, or other relevant factors. - D. Decision-making bodies are authorized to condition modifications to the regulations of this section on the provision of traffic calming improvements, emergency vehicle access routes, and access features that provide safe and convenient motorized and non-motorized access to schools, playgrounds, shopping areas, transportation routes and other community facilities. - E. Street spacing is measured from street centerline to street centerline. - F. The street spacing regulations of this subsection do not apply along major streets when the city or county engineer determines that access control policies or other safety or traffic management policies require greater spacing between streets.
+- B. Mid-block pedestrian connections must be located within 200 feet of the actual mid-point between intersecting streets and be in the form of a sidewalk, shared-use path, alley or similar alternative that provides ADA-compliant connection that minimizes out-of-direction nonmotorized travel. - C. The planning commission is authorized to approve exceptions to the block length and mid-block connection regulations of this section, in accordance with the modification procedures of 10-070.
+In order to approve such modifications, decision-making bodies must determine that the general modification approval criteria are met and that topography, natural resources (e.g., wetlands, woodlands, floodplains, wildlife habitats), existing development or other physical constraints make shorter block lengths or midblock connections undesirable or impractical or that it is unreasonable to impose otherwise applicable block length and mid-block connection regulations based on the existing pattern of development, or other relevant factors. - D. Decision-making bodies are authorized to condition modifications to the regulations of this section on the provision of traffic calming improvements, emergency vehicle access routes, and access features that provide safe and convenient motorized and non-motorized access to schools, playgrounds, shopping areas, transportation routes and other community facilities. - E. Block lengths are measured along the street frontage from property line to property line at opposite ends of the subject block. - F. The block length regulations of this subsection do not apply along major streets when the city or county engineer determines that access control policies or other safety or traffic management policies require longer block lengths.
+The regulations also do not apply to nonresidential subdivisions.